Nantina/Keyholders/README.md

 ## 🚀 Getting Started

 ### Prerequisites
-Ensure you have Docker and Docker Compose installed on your machine.
+Ensure you add a .env file with your OPENAI_API_KEY.

 ## Docker
 ### Requirements